joelostblom/prairielearn-dockers/README.md

 PrairieLearn Workspaces require a Docker image with the relevant IDE and languages installed.
 The PrairieLearn team provides a base image for both [Python (with Jupyter Lab)](https://hub.docker.com/r/prairielearn/workspace-jupyterlab-python) and [R (with RStudio)](https://hub.docker.com/r/prairielearn/workspace-rstudio).
 This repository contains the MDS base Dockerfile which provides some additional configuration requirements that are standard across all courses (namely, autosave functionality) for both images.
 It also contains course specific Dockerfiles to allow instructors to install packages that are specific for that course (e.g. SciPy or palmerpenguins).

+#### Scratchpads

+Due to limitations in how simulataneous Workspaces operate (specifically RStudio - see [FAQ](#q4-my-rstudio-workspaces-keep-refreshing-on-their-own)), you may not be able have multiple Workspaces open during a quiz.
+In the future, Workspaces may be switched to a singular IDE for both languages (Python and R).
+Until then, the recommended solution for courses requiring RStudio workspaces is to create a Scratchpad question.
+The existing course specific workspace images have been designed to work in this instance.
+Therefore, the only changes required are in the course repository.
+Please see the appropriate heading for Scratchpads in the [Instructor Guide](https://github.com/UBC-MDS/prairielearn-instructor-guide) for how to configure a Scratchpad.

 #### External Autograder

 PrairieLearn also has the capability to use Docker images to grade questions, typically those involving user created code.
 Similar to their workspaces images, the PrairieLearn team provides their own images for [Python](https://hub.docker.com/r/prairielearn/grader-python) and [R](https://hub.docker.com/r/prairielearn/grader-r) among [other languages](https://hub.docker.com/u/prairielearn).
 This repository contains the Dockerfiles utilised in our courses that are based upon these images but install additional packages that are not already include (e.g. infer).